 Given we had a rental car, it was easy for us to pick up groceries for our week in San Diego with kids.
-Eating out is a fun part of travel, so we did eat at restaurants a few times during our stay.
+Eating out is a fun part of travel, so we did eat at restaurants a few times during our family trip to San Diego.

 6 Toddler & Baby-Friendly Restaurants in San Diego

 All of these kid-friendly restaurants in San Diego, with the exception of one, are in Mission Beach.

 1. THE MISSION RESTAURANT

 A San Diego institution, the Mission Restaurant was named one of the “Top 25 best breakfast spots in the country” by USA Today.